 SCJ doctoral students may take up to 12 hours of coursework through inter-university exchange.
-Doctoral students may be eligible to take graduate courses at the New Jersey Institute of Technology (NJIT) or the University of Medicine and Dentistry of New Jersey (UMDNJ).
+Doctoral students may be eligible to take graduate courses at the New Jersey Institute of Technology (NJIT).
 In addition, Ph.D. students in SCJ may receive permission to take courses through the Inter-University Doctoral Consortium.
-Rutgers-New Brunswick is a participating member.
-For more information, see http://gsnb.rutgers.edu/consortium.php3 Students wishing to take credits through the Consortium, or through exchange with NJIT or UMDNJ, should seek approval from the Ph.D.
+Rutgers-New Brunswick and various CUNY schools, for example, are participating members.
+For more information, see http://gsnb.rutgers.edu/consortium.php3 Students wishing to take credits through the Consortium, or through exchange with NJIT, should seek approval from the Ph.D.
 Director and complete the necessary paperwork for approval.